BretFisher/kubernetes-mastery/slides/k8s/daemonset.md

 --

-The daemon set created one pod per node, except on the master node.
+The daemon set created one pod per node.

-The master node has [taints](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) preventing pods from running there.
+In a multi-node setup, masters usually have [taints](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) preventing pods from running there.

 (To schedule a pod on this node anyway, the pod will require appropriate [tolerations](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/).)

-.footnote[(Off by one?
-We don't run these pods on the node hosting the control plane.)]

 ---